gigalixir/gigalixir-cli/docs/source/config.rst

 Your Elixir and Erlang versions are handled by the heroku-buildpack-elixir buildpack.
 To configure, see the `heroku-buildpack-elixir configuration`_.
 In short, you specify them in a :bash:`elixir_buildpack.config` file.

-Node and NPM versions are handled by the heroku-buildpack-phoenix-static buildpack.
-To configure, see the `heroku-buildpack-phoenix-static configuration <https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration>`_.
+Node and NPM versions are handled by the gigalixir-buildpack-phoenix-static buildpack.
+To configure, see the `gigalixir-buildpack-phoenix-static configuration <https://github.com/gigalixir/gigalixir-buildpack-phoenix-static#configuration>`_.
 In short, you specify them in a :bash:`phoenix_static_buildpack.config` file.

 Supported Elixir and erlang versions can be found at https://github.com/HashNuke/heroku-buildpack-elixir#version-support